 See here for more information.

-Prospective Students > Undergraduate > Getting Started > Paying for college > Financial Aid/Scholarship > Financial aid > Financial Aid Frequently Asked Questions
+Prospective Students > Undergraduate > Getting Started > Paying for college > Financial Aid Office and Scholarship Office > Financial Aid > Financial Aid Frequently Asked Questions

 Calculate MSU expenses and financial aid through our Net Price Calculator!